jzlotek/drexel-cs451/docs/finalSubmission/INSTRUCTIONS.md

 Instructions on how to install, run, and test our project submission CS451 Checkers Project
-Jake Carfagno, Matthew Horger, Preet Patel, John Zlotek
+Jake Carfagno, John Zlotek, Matthew Horger, Preet Patel

 \************************
 INSTALLATION INSTRUCTIONS